 With so much going on in 2020 – from the Tokyo Olympics to US election – scammers will almost certainly be more active than usual.
 Here’s what consumers and marketplaces need to be aware of this year.

-When the nights draw in and temperatures drop, many begin to dream of sunnier climes and set about searching for their next holiday.
+When the nights draw in and temperatures drop, many dream of sunnier climes and search for their next holiday.

 But whether it’s a summer booking or winter getaway, price is always an issue.
 Cue thousands of holiday comparison sites, booking portals, and savings sites.
 While many of these are legitimate outfits, often the convoluted online booking experience – as a consequence of using aggregation sites – can confuse would-be travellers.